Desk with Laptop, Calculator, Files and small model of house with epc colours

 As a quick guide, RDSAP 9.94 Convention 2.06 describes the inclusion of 'Roof Rooms' as:

-There are further instructions for when the area of dormer windows account for more than 20% of the floor area, and also for overiding the default insulation elements, but the common wall measurement mentioned above is the well known indicator.
+There are further instructions for when the area of dormer windows account for more than 20% of the floor area, and also for overiding the default insulation elements, but the common wall measurement mentioned above is the best known indicator.

 In our photo above, the pitched roof slopes all the way down to the floor level of those roof rooms, leaving a common wall height of zero.
 Therefore, even without considering the rear elevation and looking only at the front elevation as shown in the photo, we have already reached the threshold of the 50% rule for Room In Roof.